rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 Now we have a `network::connect` function and a `client::connect` function.
-These can have completely different functionality, and the function names do not conflict with each other since they're in different modules.
+These can have completely different functionality, and the function names do not conflict with each other since they’re in different modules.

 We can also put modules inside of modules.
 This can be useful as your modules grow to keep related functionality organized together and separate